elnosh/sim-ln/README.md

 because each participant in the channel sets their own forwarding policy and restrictions on their counterparty.

+When running on a simulated network, the option is available to speed up the simulator's wall clock time using a multiplier specified in `--clock-speedup`.
+By default, this simulation mode will run at regular wall clock speed.

 ### Inclusions and Limitations

 The simulator will execute payments on the mocked out network as it